simonox/smart-energy-monitor/README.md

 ### Arduino IDE
 We are using HelTec Automation Wirelsess Sticks ESP32 Dev-Boards.
 Their GitHub repo can be found here: https://github.com/HelTecAutomation/Heltec_ESP32

+I had to install VCP Drivers, first: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads

-If you are using _Arduino IDE_ (just to try them out) you can add their Repo to the library managers URLs: https://github.com/HelTecAutomation/Heltec_ESP32/blob/master/library.json and/or find them in the IDE (Sketch -> Include Library -> Manage Libraries...
+You can add their Board Manager to the boards managers URLs: https://github.com/HelTecAutomation/Heltec_ESP32/blob/master/library.json and find their libraries in the IDE (Sketch -> Include Library -> Manage Libraries...
 Search for "heltec esp32").

 ### Find the port

+Usually you can find the used port using `esptool.py`, but that's not working for me, atm (continue here)....

 ```sh
 esptool.py write_flash_status --non-volatile 0